 During the tough times, do not give in.
-It is important that you continue with removing the pacifier!
-By giving up, it strengthens your baby’s resolve that you will give in with a little pressure.
+You must continue with removing the pacifier!
+Giving up strengthens your baby’s resolve that you will give in with a little pressure.

 Stagger The Withdrawal

-By staggering the withdrawal, I mean you should following this process:
+By staggering the withdrawal, I mean you should follow this process:

-- Stage 1 – Remove it during the day, and give it back as they are due to sleep, or nap.
+- Stage 1 – Remove it during the day, and give it back due to sleep or nap.

 - Stage 2 – Remove the pacifier for naps too.